-• The Z90351 is the one-time programmable (OTP) controller used to develop code and prototypes for specific television applications or initial limited production.
-Program ROM and Character Generation ROM (CGROM) in the Z90351 are both programmable.
+- The eZVision Z90T361 is the OTP controller used to develop code and prototypes for specific television applications or initial limited production.
+Program ROM and Character Generation ROM (CGROM) in the Z90T361 are both programmable. - The eZVision Z90T366 incorporates the ROM code developed by the customer with the Z90T361.
+Customer code is masked into both program ROM and CGROM.